windtronic/pixidreams-front-end/README.md

 Our blog will also provide pportunities for interactivity where visitors can comment or like a blog post, possibly recommend updates for more content.

 ## User Stories

-As a user (blogger) I want to be able to register

-As a user (blogger) I want to be able to login

-As a user (blogger) I want to be able to signout
+ As a user (blogger) ...

-As a user (blogger) I want to create a blog
+- [x] ...
+I want to create a blog

-As a user (blogger) I want to update a blog
+- [x] ...
+I want to update a blog

-As a user (blogger) I want to delete a blog
+- [x] ...
+I want to delete a blog

-As a user (blogger) I want to upload an image
+- [x] ...
+I want to upload an image
+- [ ] ...
+I want to be able to register
+- [ ] ...
+I want to be able to login
+- [ ] ...
+I want to be able to signout

-As a user (visitor) I want to comment on the blog
+ As a user (visitor) ...
+- [x] ...
+I want to comment on the blog

-As a user (visitor) I want to be able to “like” a blog
+- [x] ...
+I want to be able to “like” a blog

-As a user (visitor) I want to like a comment
+- [x] ...
+I want to like a comment

-As a user (visitor) I want to be able to see a history of blog posts
+- [x] ...
+I want to be able to see a history of blog posts

-As a user (visitor) I want to sign up for newsletters
+- [ ] ...
+I want to sign up for newsletters

 ## Component Hierarchy